-Qi-Rattan consist of Amritpal Singh and Jagdeep Kaur, a husband and wife duo who released their debut album ‘Tarang – The Divine Flow’ in 2013.
-These British artists have since become a household name, popular for their soothing devotional music, Kirtan, of the Sikh faith.
+Qi-Rattan consist of Amritpal Singh and Jagdeep Kaur, a husband and wife duo who launched in 2013 following their debut album release ‘Tarang – The Divine Flow’.
+These British artists have since become a household name, popular for their soothing music therapy, Kirtan.

-2014 saw the soft release of Qi-Rattans second Album ‘Jaag Re – Awaken’ which was followed by the ‘Jaag Re Tour’ of Dubai, Malaysia, Singapore and Europe (UK, Norway, Germany and Sweden).
+- 2014 saw release of Qi-Rattans second Album ‘Jaag Re – Awaken’ which was followed by the ‘Jaag Re Tour’ of Dubai, Malaysia, Singapore and Europe (UK, Norway, Germany and Sweden).

 Jagdeep Kaur embodies the great gifts of healing and music, with a lightness of touch that allows space for each to enhance the other.
 She invites you into her exploration of spirituality through music and Kirtan.